Global geometry on moduli of local systems for surfaces with boundary: Abstract

 \section{Abstract}

-We prove that every relative moduli space of complex special linear local systems of rank two on a punctured surface is log Calabi-Yau, in that it has a normal projective compactification with anticanonical boundary divisor.
-We connect this to another result that the generating series for multicurves counted by word length on a punctured surface satisfies a universal symmetry.
+We show that every coarse moduli space, parametrizing complex special linear rank two local systems with fixed boundary traces on a surface with nonempty boundary, is log Calabi-Yau in that it has a normal projective compactification with trivial log canonical divisor.
+We connect this to a novel symmetry of generating series for counts of essential multicurves on the surface.